privacycg/requestStorageAccessFor/README.md

 ### HTTP Header Access Requests

-The proposed API introduces a dependency on JavaScript for a site wanting to use cookies within a First-Party Set context.
+The proposed API introduces a dependency on JavaScript for a site wanting to use cookies within a Related Website Set context.
 While this may be a fairly small selection of sites, the sites and their clients may not have previously required JavaScript, which increases the effort for adoption.

 In a similar way to using the `allow` attribute on an `iframe` to enable specific features for a domain map to an equivalent Permissions Policy, it would be possible to provide an equivalent for a storage access call.